Cameron Kasky: Departure from March for Our Lives

 On September 19, 2018, Kasky announced his decision to leave March for Our Lives in an interview with Fox News Radio.
 He expressed regret for some of his past actions, including confronting Rubio at the "Stand Up" town hall session and saying the name of the Parkland shooter aloud in his question to Rubio.
 However, Kasky said his decision to leave March for Our Lives was not due to a change of heart or political views.
-Instead, he wants to take responsibility for his actions and encourages others to seek mental health services when necessary.
-Moving past March for Our Lives, Kasky is working on improving himself personally and a new podcast, "Cameron Knows Nothing".
-However, in an interview with Insider in 2022, Kasky has revealed the reason why he left March For Our Lives was because of his ongoing struggle with his mental health which further took a toll on him during the time he was part of the organization.
+Instead, he wanted to take responsibility for his actions and encourage others to seek mental health services when necessary.
+Moving past March for Our Lives, Kasky worked on improving himself personally and a new podcast, "Cameron Knows Nothing".
+However, in an interview with Insider in 2022, Kasky revealed the reason he left March For Our Lives was because of his ongoing struggle with his mental health, which further took a toll on him during the time he was part of the organization.